-This is the command line version for automated use.
+Dialyzer also has a command line version for automated use.
 Below is a brief description of the list of its options.
 The same information can be obtained by writing in a shell.
-Please refer to the GUI description in the User's Guide, for more details on the operation of Dialyzer.
+Please refer to the GUI description for more details on the operation of Dialyzer.

 '''

-"dialyzer --help"
+dialyzer --help

 '''